ladypolo19/professional_development/README.md

 # professional_development
-This is the repository where I will upload all my FreeCodeCamp practices from Certified Full Stack Developer Curriculum.
+This is the repository where I will upload all my FreeCodeCamp practices from Certified Full Stack Developer Curriculum (Workshops and Labs).